ComputationalLaw/Community/README.md

 ⏰ **2:00 PM Pacific / 4:00 PM Eastern**

 ## 📍 Location
-This invite-only event will be **hybrid**, with both online and in-person participation.
+This invite-only event will be **hybrid**, with both online and in-person participation at Stanford Law School.

 ---